kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * Check no recursive `chcon` is done on a volume when not needed.
 * Check recursive `chcon` is done on a volume when needed.
-* Check that proper metric + alert is emitted when kubelet can't start two pods with different SELinux labels using the same volume on the same node._
+* Check that proper metric is emitted when kubelet can't start two pods with different SELinux labels using the same volume on the same node._
   * These tests might use only CSI volumes, GCE PD in-tree volume plugin that we use for e2e tests might be already migrated to CSI by that time.
 * Prepare e2e job that runs with SELinux in Enforcing mode.
   * Done:
     * https://testgrid.k8s.io/kops-k8s-ci#kops-aws-selinux: for features enabled by default.
     * https://testgrid.k8s.io/kops-k8s-ci#kops-aws-selinux-alpha: for alpha features.
     * https://testgrid.k8s.io/presubmits-kubernetes-nonblocking#pull-kubernetes-e2e-gce-storage-selinux: for PRs (needs explicit `/test ` in a PR).
+* Check kube-state-metrics e2e tests and their ability to test on a machine with SELinux enabled.

 ### Graduation Criteria

 * Alpha of Phase 1: